-An addiction refers to a condition in which you are dependent on a particular activity, substance, or thing.
-When you are addicted to something, you have a strong dependency, craving, or compulsion to get or do the thing you are addicted to.
+Addiction refers to a condition in which you are dependent on a particular activity, substance, or thing.
+When you are addicted to something, you have a strong dependency, craving, or compulsion to get or do that thing.
 This can be an overpowering compulsion that takes over other aspects of your life.
 Many times, people use substances or behaviors to temporarily alleviate situational stress or anxiety.
-However, these addictive habits have consequences and adverse effects that often go ignored in the pursuit of temporary effects.
+However, these habits have consequences and adverse effects that often go ignored in the pursuit of temporary effects.

 A lot of people think they have their habits under control and can stop whenever they want to.
 However, this is not true.
-Many people do not even know they have addictions or are in denial.
-They justify their addictions by believing they have them under control.
-However, it is not in the nature of an addiction to be under control.
-If you are addicted to something, you may be ignoring or unbeknownst to the effects it is having on your life.
+Many people do not even know they have a problem or they’re in denial.
+They justify their actions and truly believe they have them under control.
+However, it is not like an addiction to be under control.
+If you are addicted to something, you may be ignoring or unbeknownst to the effects, it is having on your life.

-Here are some ways your “controlled” addiction may be affecting you.
+Here are some ways your “controlled” addiction may affect you.

 Neglecting Your Loved Ones

 It is impossible for addiction to not undermine the personal relationships that make you happy and make life worth living.
-Family, friends, co-workers, and romantic partners – these are the people who make life worth living.
-There is no doubt that learning about your addiction will worry these people and as a result, strain your relationships with them.
+Family, friends, co-workers, and romantic partners – are the people who make life worth living.
+No doubt learning about your problem will worry these people and as a result, strain your relationships with them.

-If you have an addiction, it likely takes time away that you could be spending doing other things.
-It is possible that your addiction is affecting the way you interact with others around you.
-You may even have conflicts with some people in your life due to your addiction.
-These are all the ways that an addiction can affect your life.
+If you’re struggling with a substance or activity, it likely takes time away that you could be spending doing other things.
+It may be affecting the way you interact with others around you.
+You may even have conflicts with some people in your life.
+These are all the ways that addiction can affect your life.

 A lot of addictions can be expensive to maintain.
 Without even realizing it, you may be spending a lot of money on fulfilling your cravings.
 This can take a financial toll that isn’t necessary.
-If you are spending a lot more money on maintaining your addiction, it is affecting your finances – which can prevent you from doing other things you want.
+If you are spending a lot more money on maintaining your habit, it is affecting your finances – which can prevent you from doing other things you want.
 For some people, the financial burden forces them to not meet their obligations and puts them in financial turmoil.
-Before you get to this stage, talk to a professional to get your addiction under control.
+Before you get to this stage, talk to a professional.

 Thinking you have control of your addiction is most often a method of denial that prevents you from seeking help.
 If you have an addiction, talk to the Dr. Raymond Zakhari of Metro Medical Direct.
 He has a wealth of experience treating addictions and can help you take back control of your life.